Holiday Hazards – Your Safety Checklist

 When people walk in from the outside, they almost always track snow or water in with them, which can cause the floor to become very slippery.
 The worse the conditions outside, the further inside the water will come.
 To keep the workplace safe, there are a number of things you can do to limit the risk:

-- Improve Traction – Installing anti-slip floor marking tape (which you can find here) that is designed to add traction to the floor is an excellent idea.
+- Improve Traction – Installing anti-slip floor marking tape that is designed to add traction to the floor is an excellent idea.
 Installing floor marking tape around the entrance of the building will help prevent people from slipping and falling.

 - Floor Dryers – Using a heated fan that will blow along the floor can help to get the water up and off the ground quickly so that it doesn’t spread.
 The faster the water can be evaporated, the less risk there will be.

-- Safety Signs – Of course, you should always put up a sign that alerts people to the risk of a wet floor (similar to this).
+- Safety Signs – Of course, you should always put up a sign that alerts people to the risk of a wet floor.
 Depending on the situation, you can either use a removable sign or one that stays at the entrance throughout the holiday season.

 Have a Safe and Happy Holiday Season